 There wasn’t room to have dessert, but the options made me want to return for a tasting.
 The apple tart has fresh strawberries and cinnamon.
 The rustic three berry tart and flourless chocolate torte looked decadent when nearby diners enjoyed them.
 And cheesecake and Key Lime Pie are also available.

 It’s easy to see there are plenty of options to choose from and many reasons to return.

 Celebration’s Irish Pub since 2006, walking in to find the owner and staff hanging twinkle lights along the bar made me smile.

 Their Pub fare is straightforward and typically Irish.
 For appetizers, they offer jumbo fried wings in your choice of sauce (including fire buffalo), sausage rolls, nachos, fried cheese curds with a tangy marinara dipping sauce, chips and salsa, Irish Nachos (with sour cream), pretzel sticks (yum!), quesadilla with cheddar jack cheese, chicken tenders or a sampler.

 For soups & salads, while you may not be able to pass on the Guinness stew, check out the “Pot O’ Gold.”
-This creamy loaded baked potato soup topped with shredded cheddar cheese, bacon and chives will make you feel like you’re on the Emerald Isle.
-In addition, they have on offer chili and three salads.
+This creamy loaded baked potato soup topped with shredded cheddar cheese, bacon, and chives will make you feel like you’re on the Emerald Isle.
+In addition, they have offered chili and three salads.
 For here or take away.